afgodwin/ENGRI1120-Fall-2024/_sources/chapter-3-dir/flux-balance-analysis.md

 (content:references:theory-flux-balance-analysis)=
 ## Theory of Flux Balance Analysis
-Flux balance analysis (FBA) is a mathematical modeling and analysis approach that estimates the _intracellular_ or _cell-free_ reaction rates (which are calles _fluxes_) throughout a _steady state_ reaction network (units: $\star$mol/volume-time).
-However, while we are introdcing flux balance analysis in the context of metbolic network nalaysis, FBA is a general tool that can be used to estimate _flows_ through many different types of networks and graphs, e.g., social graphs, communication networks, or other types of problems that can be represented as a network of graphs.
+Flux balance analysis (FBA) is a mathematical modeling and analysis approach that estimates the _intracellular_ or _cell-free_ reaction rates (which are called _fluxes_) throughout a _steady state_ reaction network (units: $\star$mol/volume-time).
+However, while we are introducing flux balance analysis in the context of metabolic network analysis, FBA is a general tool that can be used to estimate _flows_ through many different types of networks and graphs, e.g., social graphs, communication networks, or other types of problems that can be represented as a network of graphs.

 Flux balance analysis is arguably the most widely used computational tool in metabolic engineering.
 However, there are alternatives to FBA, such as metabolic flux analysis (MFA), but these alternatives vary more in the solution approach than the structure of the estimation problem.

 (content:references:flux-balance-analysis-traditional-structure)=
 ### Traditional FBA problem structure
-Suppose we have a system, which can be either open or closed, that has a species set $\mathcal{M}$ and a reaction set $\mathcal{R}$.
-Further suppose that the system (or at least part of it) is at or near steady-state.
-Then, the objective of the flux balance analysis is to estimate the value of the reaction rates operatering in the system using [linear programming](https://en.wikipedia.org/wiki/Linear_programming).
+Suppose we have a system, which can be either open or closed, with a species set $\mathcal{M}$ and a reaction set $\mathcal{R}$.
+Further, suppose that the system (or at least part of it) is at or near a steady state.
+Then, the objective of the flux balance analysis is to estimate the value of the reaction rates operating in the system using [linear programming](https://en.wikipedia.org/wiki/Linear_programming).

 ````{prf:remark} What is linear programming?
 :label: remark-lp